Master of Science in Dental Science

 The Master of Science in Dental Science (MSDS) Program is directed toward providing extensive training and development of well-trained clinicians, leading edge critical thinkers in evidence-based decision making with the education and background in basic scientific and clinical research methodology.
 The interdisciplinary education across dental specialties supports a high level, postdoctoral professional education environment.

 The MSDS Program is supported by the School of Dentistry and the degree is conferred by the Graduate School of Biomedical Sciences.
-This Program is open only to students who have been accepted into, and continue in good standing in, a Health Science Center Certificate Program in either Advanced Education in General Dentistry, Oral and Maxillofacial Radiology, Endodontics, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics, or Prosthodontics.
+This Program is open only to students who have been accepted into, and continue in good standing in, a Health Science Center Certificate Program in either Advanced Education in General Dentistry, Oral and Maxillofacial Radiology, Endodontics, Orthodontics and Dentofacial Orthopedics, Pediatric Dentistry, Periodontics, or Prosthodontics, or in the USAF Periodontics Certificate Program.

 Each MSDS student follows a Plan of Study consisting of both (a) a Core curriculum common to all MSDS students, and (b) a Track-specific curriculum tailored to the student's clinical discipline.
 The MSDS courses and Certificate courses are integrated throughout the Plan of Study.
 Therefore, in those Tracks in which the MSDS is offered as an option, students should notify their Program Director, upon acceptance into the Certificate Program, of their intention to pursue the MSDS.